-Pursuant to clause 3.6 of the Fund Administration Agreement, the Fund is obligated to hire musical instruments to the Australian Chamber Orchestra Pty Ltd for specified hiring periods as agreed in writing.
+Pursuant to clause 3.6 of the Fund Administration Agreement, the Fund is obligated to hire musical instruments to the Australian Chamber Orchestra Pty Limited for specified hiring periods as agreed in writing.

-The Stradivarius 1728/29 violin, Guarneri 1714 violin and 1616 Amati Brothers cello have, and will continue to be, hired by the Australian Chamber Orchestra Pty Ltd until 14 July 2021.
+The four rare, historical stringed musical instruments; 1728/29 Stradivarius violin, 1714 Guarneri violin, 1616 Amati Brothers cello and the 1590 Brothers Amati violin will continue to be hired by the Australian Chamber Orchestra Pty Limited until 14 July 2021 as per current arrangements.